alpakpinar/VBFStudies/README.md

 readTree.py accepts some command line options:

 - `-y`, `--year`       : Tells the script about the dataset year.
 For example, if `-y 2017` is used while calling the script, the script will look for a ROOT file produced from 2017 samples.
 This option can be either 2017 or 2018.
 - `-t`, `--test`       : If specified, the script will run over a test file.
 (Produced with writeTree using -t option)
 - `-s`, `--shortTest`  : If specified, the script will run over a short test file.
 (Produced with writeTree using -s option)
-- `-c`, `--clean`     : (NOT RECOMMENDED) If specified, the script will clean the ROOT file by deleting all the previous histograms stored.
+- `-c`, `--clean `     : (NOT RECOMMENDED) If specified, the script will clean the ROOT file by deleting all the previous histograms stored.
 - `-n`, `--noWrite`    : If specified, the resulting histograms/graphs won't be saved in the ROOT file.
 If not specified, script will save the histograms/graphs in the input file by updating it.
+- `-b`, `--background` : If specified, the script will run over one of the background files. (to be explained further...)

 As an example, to run over the 2017 test files, we enter: